RachelAdeniran/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+This project was created on the
+08/01/2022

 ### Project Title
 Replace the Project Title
+Bikeshare data exploration

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does This project is about the exploration of data on bike sharing across three popular cities in the United States: Chicago, New york city and Washington.
+It provides an interactive interface where the outcome depends greatly on the answers provided by the user.
+The script goes ahead to provide statistics on the popula times of travel, popular stations and trips, trip durations and user info

 ### Files used
 Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.